-When most people hear the term ‘painkiller’, they instinctively think something like morphine or codeine; high-strength pharmaceutical opioids with addictive characteristics and dangerous side effects.
+When most people hear the term painkiller, they instinctively think something like morphine or codeine.
+In other words, high-strength pharmaceutical opioids with addictive characteristics and dangerous side effects.

 - Opioid narcotics